 Top travel websites accommodate for the fact that potential guests arrive at a travel website at varying points in their booking journey, and thus bring a different set of questions and concerns with them.
 Some visitors may not have even narrowed down which hemisphere they want to travel to, while others may be on the highly-specific hunt for child-friendly lodging with hypoallergenic bedding located equidistant from the airport and downtown.

 From dreaming of far away destinations to ensuring appropriate facilities to itinerary planning to cost breakdowns, it is crucial to create content that is helpful to users at every stage of the travel planning and booking process.

 But detailed and diverse content alone is not enough to achieve an effective digital travel experience.
 In 2017, one study found that 77% of online travel shoppers felt their booking decisions were influenced by site functionality.
 This number was even higher among millennials, with 87% admitting that site design influenced their decision to purchase.

-Designing a beautiful travel website that’s also easy to navigate encompasses all of these different types of content can be tricky.
+Designing a beautiful travel website that’s also easy to navigate and encompasses all of these different types of content can be tricky.
 The following infographic from travel booking service Reservations.com details eight web design trends that savvy sites are using to create memorable travel experiences from start to finish: